rsyslog/rsyslog/source/configuration/modules/omfile.rst

    data is appended if the file already exists.
 If the file does not exist, a new file is created.
 The template given in "templateName" is just a regular :doc:`rsyslog template <../templates>`, so all you have full control over how to format the file name.
+Either file or dynaFile can be used, but not both.
+If both are given, dynaFile will be used.

    A cache of recent files is kept.
 Note that this cache can consume quite some memory (especially if large